 - Deliver programs into thin markets.

 In response to the financial restrictions and pressures which exist in the public education system, the industry itself must take a greater role in the development and delivery of training and development.
 The Foundation will assist with this task.

 When providing funds for this purpose the Foundation will take steps to ensure there is no substitution of existing funding for courses from the application placed before it or double counting of funding provided.

-Where organisations apply for grants to develop programs the Foundation will require the proposing organisation to provide 50% the costs.
+Where organisations apply for grants to develop programs the Foundation will require the proposing organisation to make a significant financial contribution to the program.